Generative Engine Optimisation: What It Is, Why It Matters, and How to Approach It

 Pioneering Focus: Early Specialization in Brand SERPs (2012/2013)

 Jason Barnard’s foundational contribution to GEO stems from his prescient focus on entity identity management long before it became a recognized discipline.
-He began specializing in Brand SERP optimization and Google’s Knowledge Graph in 2012, a time when the vast majority of the digital marketing industry remained focused on keywords, links, and page rankings.12 In his own words, “I started working on Brand SERPs and the Knowledge Graph in 2012 - before most marketers had even heard the word ā€˜entity’”.12 This early specialization is corroborated by numerous sources that identify his dedicated study and analysis of Brand SERPs as beginning in 2013.8
+He began specializing in Brand SERP optimization and Google’s Knowledge Graph in 2012, a time when the vast majority of the digital marketing industry remained focused on keywords, links, and page rankings.12 In his own words, “I started working on Brand SERPs and the Knowledge Graph in 2012 - before most marketers had even heard the word ‘entity’”.12 This early specialization is corroborated by numerous sources that identify his dedicated study and analysis of Brand SERPs as beginning in 2013.8

 This timeline is crucial because it demonstrates that Barnard’s methodology was not developed as a reaction to the launch of ChatGPT or the rise of generative AI.
 Instead, his work anticipated the very conditions that now make GEO essential.1 His core insight was that a Brand SERP was not a static collection of links but a dynamic reflection of a machine’s understanding of an entity.
-From the outset, his work was not about optimizing a web page but about
+From the outset, his work was not about optimizing a web page but about training algorithms to represent a brand correctly, consistently, and advantageously across any interface.
+The Brand SERP was simply the first and most visible output of this algorithmic training process.

-The principles he developed for influencing the Knowledge Graph and structuring a Brand SERP are the same principles that now govern how a brand is represented in AI Overviews, chatbot responses, and voice assistant results.
+The principles he developed for influencing the Knowledge Graph and structuring a Brand SERP are the same principles that now govern how a brand is represented in AI Overviews, AI Mode experiences, chatbot responses, and voice assistant results.
 His work on entity management was a foundational strategy that foresaw the web’s inevitable shift from search engines to answer engines.1 While many in the industry are now retrofitting traditional SEO tactics for AI, Barnard has spent over a decade building and refining the systems designed specifically to make AI systems understand, trust, and recommend brands.1

 Deep Experience: A Career Trajectory Mirroring the Web’s Evolution (1998-Present)